 One of the main advantages of calculated columns is their reusability.
 Once created, we can use this Power BI calculated column in multiple charts.
 If updates or changes happen to the calculated column, it will automatically reflect all its used places.

-To demonstrate this Power BI calculated columns, we are going to use the SQL Data Source that we created in Connect Power BI to SQL Server article.
-So, refer the same.
+To demonstrate these Power BI calculated columns, we will use the SQL Data Source that we created in Connect to SQL Server article.
+So, refer to the same.

 How to Create Calculated Columns in Power BI

-You can rename this calculated column as per your requirement.
-Let me rename the column as Profit
+You can rename the default name as per your requirement.
+Let me rename the column as Profit.

-For the demo purpose, we will select Sales Amount, and Total Product Cost from Fact Internet Sales table.
-As you can see from the below screenshot, while I was typing, Power BI intellisense is showing the suggestions.
+For this Power BI Calculated Columns demo purpose, we select Sales Amount and Total Product Cost from the Fact Internet Sales table.
+As you can see from the screenshot below, Power BI IntelliSense is showing the suggestions while I am typing.

-From the below screenshot you can see, we are calculating the Profit by removing Total Product Cost from Sales Amount.
-Next, by clicking the enter, a new column called profit will be created
+From the screenshot below, you can see that we are calculating the Profit by removing the Total Product Cost from Sales Amount.
+Next, a new col called profit is created by clicking enter.

-Let me add the calculated column that we created earlier to the existing Table.
-Remember, this is the table that we created in Create Table Report article
+Let me add the calculated col we created earlier to the table.
+Remember, this is the table we designed in the Table Report article.